Which is Better for Me? A Letter of Credit or Cash Against Documents?

 - Letters of Credit can be an expensive finance solution if you are not Bankable

-- They are not always negotiable by seller
+- They are not always negotiable by the seller.

-- They put on a hold a credit facility or needs to be backed by cash
+- They put on a hold a credit facility or need to be backed by cash.

 Cash Against Documents (supporting international trade)

 Cash against documents is a means of settling payment for the purchase of goods from an overseas seller.
-The seller gets paid, and title passes to the buyer once documents supporting the transaction are presented and accepted by an agent acting on behalf of the buyer.
+The buyer pays the seller, and the title passes to the buyer once the seller presents the documents supporting the transaction.
+And that an agent acting on behalf of the buyer accepts them.

 How Does Cash Against Documents Work?

-- The process involves the participation of third-party agents, often banks or financial institutions, acting on behalf of Seller and Buyer
+- The process involves the participation of third-party agents, often banks or financial institutions, acting on behalf of the Seller and Buyer.

-- The package of documents transmitted to the Buyer’s Agent provides full details of the shipment and includes transfer language that allows title to the goods to pass to the Buyer upon payment to the Seller
+- The package of documents transmitted to the Buyerโs Agent provides full details of the shipment.
+It also includes transfer language that allows the title to the goods to pass to the Buyer upon payment to the Seller.

-- Documents to the importer are exchanged between Agents, presented to the Buyer for payment, whereupon title to the goods is released
+- Documents to the importer are exchanged between Agents and presented to the Buyer for payment, whereupon title to the goods is released.

 What is the Cash Against Documents Process?